lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 fun decoder(rpcObjectMapper: ObjectMapper): Jackson2JsonDecoder =
     Jackson2JsonDecoder(rpcObjectMapper, MediaType.APPLICATION_JSON, MediaType.APPLICATION_STREAM_JSON)
 ```
-The client needs this bean to be able to deserialise `application/stream+json`.
+The client needs this bean to be able to deserialise `application/stream+json` along with the objects returned in the response.
 ```kotlin
 @Component
 class MessageClient(